gamblevore/PicoMsg/README.md

 Start by calling `PicoCreate`, then call either `PicoStartChild`, `PicoStartThread` or `PicoStartFork` on your `PicoComms*`.
 Call `PicoDestroy` when you are finished.

-To send, use PicoSend (sends blocks of data), or PicoSendStr (sends c-strings).
+To send, use `PicoSend` (sends blocks of data), or `PicoSendStr` (sends c-strings).

-To receive, use PicoGet.
+To receive, use `PicoGet`.
 Both calls are non-blocking by default, but you can ask to block within the function call itself.

 If you are a C++ expert you might try to find the C++ Spiders I have left in the code for you to discover! 🕸️ Don't worry they are friendly spiders.